apache/yunikorn-web/README.md

 All tests can be executed via `make test`.
 It will first build the project and then execute the unit tests followed by the end to end tests.
 If you want to run the unit tests separately, run `yarn test` to execute them via [Karma](https://karma-runner.github.io).
 If you want to run the unit tests with code coverage, run `yarn test:coverage`.

-The end to end tests run via [Protractor](http://www.protractortest.org/) and can be directly run by executing `yarn e2e`.

 ## Local development
 Beside the simple all in way to start the development server via make you can also start a development environment manually.